Amavi Cellars

 Phone: (509) 525-9084

 Established in 2007, Maison Bleue produces small lots of highly rated Rhône-style varietals and blends.
 Its sister label Pambrun produces Bordeaux-style varietals and blends.
-Tastings for both labels are available in their shared tasting room.
+Tastings for both labels are available in their downtown Walla Walla tasting room.
 Fun fact: Pierre-Chrysologue Pambrun, an ancestor of winery owner Jim Bernau, was an administrator at the Hudson Bay Company's Walla Walla–area fort in the 19th century and is credited for brokering peace between Native Americans and settlers.

 Mark Ryan Winery